 The social security obligation of self-insured persons in Bulgaria arises from the day of commencement or resumption of their activity and continues until its cessation or termination (Art.
 1 (1) of the Regulation on Social Security for Self-Insured Persons, Bulgarian Citizens Working Abroad and Seafarers - the Regulation).

 The self-insured persons in Bulgaria must register the start date of their activity through submitting a declaration in standard form to the competent territorial directorate (TD) of the National Revenue Agency (NRA), where the person has their permanent address registration within seven days of its start.
-The interruption, suspension or resumption of activity must also be established with a declaration to be filed within seven days of the occurrence of the respective circumstances (Art.
+The interruption, cessation or resumption of the activity shall also be established by a declaration submitted within seven days of the occurrence of the given circumstance (Art.
 1 (2) of the Regulation).

 Self-insured persons in Bulgaria are insured for disability due to general sickness, old age and death (Pension fund).
 At their discretion, they might additionally insure themselves for general disease and maternity (Art.
 4 (3) and (4) of the SSC).
-The type of social security is declared by the self-insured person themselves by submitting a declaration in standard form to the competent TD of the NRA within 7 days of the commencement or resumption of work.
+The type of social security shall be declared by the self-insured person themselves by submitting a declaration in standard form to the competent TD of the NRA within 7 days of the commencement or resumption of the work activity.
 If this declaration is not submitted within 7 days, the self-insured person will be insured only for disability due to general disease, old age and death (Art.
 1 (3) of the Regulation).